-The AKG N5005 is a reference class hybrid 5-driver in-ear monitor and the spiritual successor to the K3003.
+Our review of the new AKG N5005 which is a reference class hybrid 5-driver in-ear monitor and the spiritual successor to the K3003.
 It is priced at $999.

-Disclaimer: The AKG N5005 sent to us is a sample in exchange for our honest opinion.
-We thank the team at AKG for giving us this opportunity.
+Disclaimer: This is a sample sent to us in exchange for our honest opinion.
+Headfonics is an independent website with no affiliate links or status.
+We thank AKG for this opportunity.

-To read more about AKG products we reviewed on Headfonics click here.
+To read more about AKG products we have previously covered on Headfonics click here.

 As an earbud man, I’ve come to love in-ear IEMs of all types and regard universal designs as something that is appealing to the masses of audiophiles.